Leon3cs/mpi-samples/README.md

 ## Reference Material

-This repo was used for an college presentation, all the source material that I used for research and implementation of the example codes
+This repo was used for an college presentation, all the source material that I used for research and implementation of the example codes are all down below

 ### Book references